 Agricultural representatives, consultants and specialists provide assistance and advice to farmers on all aspects of farm management, cultivation, fertilization, harvesting, soil erosion and composition, disease prevention, nutrition, crop rotation and marketing.
 They are employed by businesses, institutions and governments that assist the farming community, or they may be self-employed.
-(N.O.C Occupation Description
+(National Occupational Classification)

 Faculty and Department Homepages

-Visit the faculty and department homepage to learn about program application deadlines and approval process, as well as additional in-house resources and opportunities.
+Visit U of M's faculty and department homepage to learn about program application deadlines and processes, as well as additional in-house resources and opportunities.

 Exploring Other Education Options

 Information for foreign-trained Ag representatives, consultants and specialists - Canadian Information Centre for International Credentials

 Labour market information informs users of supply and demand for specific occupations and sectors.
 It includes such things as salary and job outlook information.
 These resources support informed career decision making and job search efforts.

 Professional associations may organize events and provide directories, job postings, career and labour market information.
 Student membership opportunities may also be available: engage, learn and network!

 These resources provide industry news, labour market information and a list of potential employers.
 Remember, there are usually multiple industries worth exploring.